25 October 2008

 But what about the Christ?
 Whose Son is He?
 He is both David's Son and David's Lord, because He is both God and Man.
 He is the Man after God's own heart, because He has a heart of perfect faith and love.
 And that holy and righteous heart of His beats for you within His human body of flesh and blood.

-He has kept and fulfilled the first and second tables of the Law in both His heart and in His flesh.
-He has done so on your behalf, in your place and for your benefit.
-In His perfect faith and love, for you, He has gone in obedience even to His death on the Cross.
+He has kept and fulfilled the first and second table of the Law in both His heart and in His flesh.
+He has done so on your behalf, in your place, and for your benefit.
+In His perfect faith and faithfulness, in love for you and for His Father, He has gone even to His death upon the Cross.

-That is where you see the heart of God the Father.
+That is where you see the open heart of God the Father revealed in truth.
 For there on the Cross, God has put all His enemies beneath the feet of Christ, His Son: sin, death, the devil and hell.

 But you are not His enemy.
 You are the object of His love, the object of His fatherly divine goodness and mercy, the recipient of His peace and perfect rest.
-You are Christ's brother in the flesh, His neighbor and, by His grace, a son of His Father (in Him).
-So do His Incarnation and your Holy Baptism declare.
+You are Christ’s brother in the flesh, His neighbor, and, by His grace, a son of the Father in Him.
+That is what His Incarnation and your Holy Baptism into Him openly declare.

-In His Resurrection, therefore, you see the life and holiness of God established for you, and for all who are in Christ Jesus.
-For he who believes and is baptized shall be saved, having died and risen with the same Lord Jesus Christ, enthroned at the right hand of the Father in heaven.
+In His Resurrection from the dead, therefore, you see the life and holiness of God established for you, and for all who are in Christ Jesus.
+For he who believes and is baptized shall be saved, having died and risen with the same Lord Jesus Christ, who is enthroned at the right hand of the Father.

-In His Resurrection, you see the fulfillment of all the Law and the Prophets: the Love of God enfleshed; the forgiveness of all sins; and the death of death.
+In His Resurrection, you see the fulfillment of all the Law and the Prophets: the Love of God enfleshed; the forgiveness of all sins; the death of death; and the life everlasting in body and soul.

-In the Resurrection, you see God the Father's open declaration that here is the Son of His heart, the beloved and well-pleasing One.
-In this, the only-begotten Son of the Father has become, also, the first-begotten from the dead, and the first-born of many brothers.
-For here, in His own flesh and blood like yours, you see the Father's gracious adoption of sons.
+In the Resurrection, you see God the Father’s open declaration that here is the Son of His heart, the beloved and well-pleasing One.
+What is more, this only-begotten Son of the Father has also become the first-begotten from the dead, and the first-born of many brothers.
+For in His crucified and risen Body of flesh and blood like yours, you see the Father’s gracious adoption of sons.

-This is your faith and life; not in theory, nor simply an ideal, but a sure and certain reality, a bodily truth.
-In the Person of Christ the Crucified, who is risen from the dead and lives and reigns to all eternity.
+This is your faith and life; not in theory, nor simply an ideal, but a bodily truth, a certain reality.

-It is to the Cross and Resurrection of Christ Jesus, great David's greater Son, that the Ten Commandments and all the Law and the Prophets point you.
+It is to this Cross and Resurrection of Christ Jesus, great David’s greater Son, that the Ten Commandments and all the Law and the Prophets point you.
 He is the God you are given to love and trust.
-He is the neighbor who has loved you more than Himself.
+He is the neighbor you are to love, who has first loved you with His whole Self.

 Whose Son is He?
 Whose son are you?
-By the grace of God, the answer is one and the same.
-His God and Father are your God and Father.
-For He gives Himself and His life to you, unto faith, through the forgiveness of all your sins.
+By the grace of God, the answer is the same.
+His God and Father is your God and Father.
+For He gives Himself and His life to you, to have and to hold by faith in His forgiveness of all your sins.
 And He gives Himself and His life into your flesh with His own holy body and precious blood.
 With that, you are given everything, and so shall you live.

 In the Name + of the Father and of the Son and of the Holy Spirit.
 Amen.